-The Web3 Index is an open source index dedicated to tracking demand-side fees being paid into Web3 networks in an effort to showcase the ones most in-demand across the Web3 stack.
-Its goal is to help you stay up to date on the latest trends, whether you’re a supply-side participant keeping tabs on in-demand networks, a developer interested in building on top of Web3 infrastructure, or simply a crypto-enthusiast passionate about the Web3 movement.
+The Web3 Index is an open source index dedicated to tracking demand-side fees being paid into web3 network protocols in an effort to showcase the ones most in-demand across the web3 stack.
+Its goal is to help you stay up to date on the latest trends, whether you’re a supply-side participant keeping tabs on in-demand networks, a developer interested in building on top of web3 infrastructure, or simply a crypto-enthusiast passionate about the web3 movement.

-In order for the index to grow, it will be relying on open source contributors to help expose the daily network fees accruing across the various Web3 protocols.
+In order for the index to grow, it will be relying on open source contributors to help expose the daily network fees accruing across the various web3 network protocols.

 Ultimately, each project listed in the index will determine additional projects via an initially informal light governance process, and as soon as the index reaches six listed projects it will go live, and consider expanding to more layers of the web3 stack.